Shared inputs

 - constraints and validations

-You only configure two things on the reference itself:
+You can configure these fields on the reference itself:

 - Name — the label shown in this specific setting